mauzumshamil/mauzumshamil/README.md

 # Hi there, I'm Mauzum Shamil! 👋

-I am a data enthusiast with a strong passion for uncovering valuable insights through data analysis.
+I am a data/AI enthusiast with a strong passion for uncovering valuable insights through data analysis.
 With expertise in both Data Science and Computer Science, my GitHub repository showcases a range of projects that reflect my dedication to solving real-world problems through data-driven solutions.
 My recent experiences have further fueled my drive to explore data and create impactful results.

 ## About Me